jejaquez/hexray/README.md

 # 🔬 HexRay

-**Tagline:**
-*An X-ray for transformers—tracing every token, neuron, and decision in real time.*
+*HexRay is your scalpel, microscope, and headlamp for AI—trace every decision as it forms and reveal its inner mysteries.*

 ---

 ## 🚀 What is HexRay?

-HexRay is a low-level debugger for transformer models, purpose-built to illuminate the inner workings of large language models (LLMs) — token by token, layer by layer.
-Just like an X-ray reveals internal structures of the brain, HexRay reveals the computational circuitry behind each prediction.
+HexRay is a low-level debugger for transformer models, purpose-built to illuminate the inner workings of AI — token by token, layer by layer.
+Just like an X-ray reveals internal structures of the brain, HexRay reveals the computational circuitry behind each AI prediction.

 Built on top of [TransformerLens](https://github.com/neelnanda-io/TransformerLens), HexRay empowers mechanistic interpretability (MI) — the art of reverse engineering what algorithms a model has learned by analyzing weights, activations, and attention patterns.
 HexRay extends this with: